safwan246/safwan246/README.md

 > **"I want to become a programmer."**

-That single sentence made me curious.
+That sentence stayed with me.

-I went home and searched,
+I went home, searched **"What is a programmer?"**, and that curiosity completely changed my life.

+Today I'm building full-stack applications, exploring scalable backend systems, and learning something new every single day.

-> **"What is a programmer?"**
+> **Curiosity is still my favorite programming language.**

-That moment changed everything.

-Since then, I've been driven by curiosity, and every project I build is another question answered—and another hundred waiting to be explored.

 ---

-#  Currently Exploring
+# 🚀 What I'm Working On

-- 🌐 Scalable Backend Architectures
+- 🌐 Scalable Full Stack Applications
-- ⚙️ System Design
+- ⚡ Backend Architecture
 - 🤖 AI
+- 🧠 System Design
 - 📚 Data Structures & Algorithms
-- ☁️ Modern Deployment (Vercel • Render)
+- ☁️ Deployment (Vercel • Render)

 ---